solita/solita.github.com/_posts/2016-04-25-episerver-developer-meetup-helsinki.md

 - DOTNET
 - security
 ---
-Episerver had a fine idea to have a meetup for finnish Episerver developers.
+Last week Episerver organized a meetup for Finnish developers in Helsinki.
 Meetup consisted of pizza, beer and presentations.
-I loved to be present on the meetup and I think that the format was a perfect match to have a cozy atmosphere around the Episerver topic.
+I loved the meetup and I think that the format was a perfect match to have a cozy atmosphere around the Episerver topic.
 Only thing that could be done better (for the next time) would be to have more time at the end for the networking!
-Need for more time usually means that the actual happening has been great success!
+Which just means that the actual event has been great success!

 ## R.I.P XForms

 Mikko Huilaja from Solita had a hour long presentation about new Episerver Forms.
-He went through how they work, how you can create them and edit them and also how to extend them.
-I haven't had time before to take look on the new Episerver Forms before but now I feel I would be ready to implement them any day.
-Thanks Mikko for in depth overview of presentation!
+He went through how they work, how you can create them, edit them, and also how to extend them.
+I haven't had the time before to take look on the new Episerver Forms before but now I feel I would be ready to implement them any day.
+Thanks Mikko for this great deep dive into the new Episerver Forms!
 [Slides](http://www.slideshare.net/huilaaja/Episerver-forms-fi)

 ## Commerce promotion engine

-Quan Mai had a preview peek on the upcomming promotion engine enhancement.
-If I understood correctly the promotion engine might be included in next Commerce major release.
-The new system was content-based and it was promised to be a lot faster than the old system.
+Quan Mai gave us a sneak peek into the upcomming promotion engine enhancement.
+If I understood correctly, the promotion engine might be included in next Commerce major release.
+The new system was IContent based and it was promised to be a lot faster than the old system.
 Debugging and extending it seemed to be thought in a good manner.
-This also means that there is even less need for using Commerce Manager when it could be managed inside CMS.
+All this means that there will be even less need to use the old Commerce Manager in the future.

-At Solita our Commerce developers absolutely loved this news!
+At Solita our Commerce developers absolutely love this news!

 ## Webhooks